-Hence, these basic endodontic instruments are of great value because it determine the accuracy of final root canal filling.
-More the practitioner is aware of technique and usage, more he will be able to secure time and increase the probability of perfect obturation.
+Hence, these basic endodontic instruments are of great value because they determine the accuracy of final root canal filling.
+The more the practitioner is aware of technique and usage, the more he will be able to secure time and increase the probability of perfect obturation.
 In modern times, it is inevitable for dentists to keep themselves updated with evolving techniques and instruments to earn the confidence of their patients.
-Furthermore, when purchasing endodontic instruments that the manufacturers matters.
-Always prefer established names, a quick survey before purchasing might help, it will reduce the risk of instrument breakage, rusting and ineffective treatment of patients.
+Furthermore, when purchasing endodontic instruments that the manufacturers matter.
+Always prefer established names, a quick survey before purchasing might help, it will reduce the risk of instrument breakage, rusting, and ineffective treatment of patients.
 Likewise, dental staff should be expert enough to consider the correct usage and the sequence of endodontic files according to the clinical case.

 List of endodontic instruments and materials reference: